Our Inclusion Manager is Ms Sonya Brazier

 At Chertsey High School we are committed to offering an inclusive curriculum to ensure the best possible progress for all our students, whatever their needs or abilities.

-SEN Code of Practice 2014 Every Child Matters Agenda ‘We want every child to fulfil their potential, regardless of their background or circumstances’ and to achieve this we will:
+SEN Code of Practice 2014 Every Child Matters Agenda ‘We want every child to fulfill their potential, regardless of their background or circumstances’ and to achieve this we will:

 - Help students achieve the highest educational standard they possibly can;